Use this article to stay up to date with the latest creator updates. Learn about recent updates for YouTube viewers here.

 - Editor (limited) role in Studio Permissions: With the new editor (limited) role, you can now invite users to help manage your account in YouTube Studio without giving them access to your revenue data.
 Learn more.

 - Improved card experience in YouTube Studio: You can now add cards directly from the video details page and while uploading a video in YouTube Studio.
 Learn more.

-- New default channel layout: Channel pages will by default display content in 3 pre-configured sections: Uploads, Created playlists, and Subscriptions.
-Creators can still choose to customize their channel page and add up to 10 sections.
+- New default channel layout: Channel pages will by default display content in three pre-configured sections: Uploads, Created playlists and Subscriptions.
+Creators can still choose to customise their channel page and add up to 10 sections.
 Learn more.

-- Feature changes for customizing your channel: Translated channel sections and vertical section layout will be discontinued July 15, 2020.
-We’re also redesigning featured channels to increase visibility on mobile.
-These features were rarely used and we’re removing them to simplify your experience, as well as focus on bringing channel customization to YouTube Studio later this year.
+- Feature changes for customising your channel: Translated channel sections and vertical section layout will be discontinued from 15 July 2020.
+We're also redesigning featured channels to increase visibility on mobile.
+These features were rarely used and we're removing them to simplify your experience, as well as focus on bringing channel customisation to YouTube Studio later this year.
 Learn more.

 - YouTube Studio is the new home for creators: Creator Studio Classic has now gone away for all channels.
 Learn more.